Rebecca-Diroll/09-README-Generator/README.md

 * If you need to download the node_modules, run `npm i` in the terminal inside the cloned directory.

 ## Usage
 Run `node index.js` and answer the questions.
-The answers to the questions will be used to create a README.md file and populate each section.
+The answers will be used to create a README.md file and populate each section.

 ## Technology
 * JavaScript